Inedo/inedo-docs/Content/proget/feeds/chocolatey/howto-chocolatey-publish.md

 $ choco source add -n="internal-chocolatey" -s="http://proget.corp.local/feeds/internal-chocolatey" --priority=1
 ```

-To make sure that your client only installs Chocolatey Packages from ProGet, we recommend removing any default sources already configured using the `choco source remove` command:
+To make sure that your client only installs Chocolatey packages from ProGet, we recommend removing any default sources already configured using the `choco source remove` command:

 ```bash
 $ choco source remove -n="chocolatey"